Skip to main content

 History

-Berthoud Habitat for Humanity became a local affiliate of Habitat for Humanity International in 2000, but the work to become an affiliate started years before, as an idea sparked by Peter Bridgman in 1996.
+Berthoud Habitat for Humanity became a local affiliate of Habitat for Humanity International in 2000, grounded in a shared commitment to strengthening our community through affordable homeownership for local families.

-Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity International is a 501(c)3 nonprofit Christian housing ministry which has helped build, renovate and repair more than 1 million homes for more than 5 million people around the world.
+Founded in Americus, Georgia, in 1976, Habitat for Humanity International is a 501(c)(3) nonprofit Christian housing ministry that has helped build, renovate, and repair more than one million homes worldwide, serving more than five million people.